 To register with HMRC you'll need to register online or fill in the HMRC CASC Registration Form (CASC(A1).
 To find out more about applying to become Gift Aid registered visit https://www.gov.uk/claim-gift-aid/overview.

 Yes – as part of the approval process, you'll be given the option to provide information about your participation in the HMRC Gift Aid scheme.
-By doing this, you'll be declaring that your charity is legally compliant with the requirements for Gift Aid, is registered with HMRC under the Gift Aid scheme, and that the fundraising activity you're undertaking is eligible under the rules of the scheme.
+By doing this, you'll be declaring that your charity is legally compliant with the requirements for Gift Aid, is registered with HMRC under the Gift Aid scheme and that the fundraising activity you're undertaking is eligible under the rules of the scheme.

-Stripe is an international online payment provider which lets people make card payments safely and securely.
+Stripe is an international online payment provider through which people can make card payments safely and securely.
 When you set up an account with Stripe, Neighbourly won't see any of your account details (account numbers, username, password etc.), these are held solely with Stripe.
-Their service also allows us to protect donors by processing card payments securely without their details being stored or processed by Neighbourly or charities.
+Their service allows us to protect donors by processing card payments securely without their details being stored or processed by Neighbourly or charities.

 A number of organisations use Stripe to handle their payments including Comic Relief, Apple Pay and Deliveroo.

-Donations made via Neighbourly will show in your Stripe account (minus the 5% fee) straight away.
+Donations made through Neighbourly will show in your Stripe account (minus the 5% fee) straight away.
 Stripe will subsequently transfer the funds into your nominated bank account.
 The first payment from your Stripe account to your bank account is made seven days after the date of your first donation.
 After this, payments are made on a seven-day rolling basis.
 For example, a donation made on a Monday would be paid into your bank account on the following Monday.

 We charge a small transaction fee equal to 5% of the gross donation, exclusive of any Gift Aid declaration.
 Fees are deducted automatically through Stripe before donations are credited to your account.
 There are no additional fees.